Derecho-Project/derecho/README.md

 	contains_accum = contains_accum && contains_result;
 }
 ```

 Note that the type of `reply_pair` is `std::pair<derecho::node_id_t, std::future<bool>>`, which is why a node's response is accessed by writing `reply_pair.second.get()`.

 ### Tracking Updates with Version Vectors

 Derecho allows tracking data update history with a version vector in memory or persistent storage.
-A new class template is introduced for this purpose: Persistent<T,ST>.
-In a Persistent instance, data is managed in an in-memory object of type T (we call it the ‘current object’) along with a log in a datastore specified by storage type ST. The log can be index using a version, an index, or a timestamp.
-A version is a 64-bit integer attached to each version, it is managed by derecho SST and guaranteed to be monotonic.
+A new class template is introduced for this purpose: `Persistent<T,ST>`.
+In a Persistent instance, data is managed in an in-memory object of type T (we call it the "current object") along with a log in a datastore specified by storage type ST. The log can be indexed using a version number, an index, or a timestamp.
+A version number is a 64-bit integer attached to each version; it is managed by the Derecho SST and guaranteed to be monotonic.
 A log is also an array of versions accessible using zero-based indices.
-Each log is also attached by a timestamp (microseconds) indicating when this update happens according to local RTC.
+Each log entry also has an attached timestamp (microseconds) indicating when this update happened according to the local real-time clock.
 To enable this feature, we need to manage the data in a serializable object T, and define a member of type Persistent<T> in the Replicated Object in a relevant group.
-Persistent_typed_subgroup_test.cpp gives an example.
+Persistent\_typed\_subgroup_test.cpp gives an example.

 ```cpp
 /**
  * Example for replicated object with Persistent<T>